Pecan Pie, originally a southern US dish because that’s where pecans grow, has become a holiday favorite for many.

 — Toasting the pecans before putting them in the pie brings out the flavor; again, it’s not essential but a nice touch.

 — It can be difficult to judge when this pie is done, and I’ve had it take 40 minutes one time and a bit over 45 the next.
-If you’re not sure, I would err on the side of under baking, because it does firm up nicely.
+If you’re not sure, I would err on the side of under baking, because it does firm up nicely as it cools.

 — Warming the pie crust is supposed to keep it from getting soggy.